civol/HDLRuby/README.md

 ### Predicate and access methods

-In order to get information about the current state of the hardware description HDLRuby provides the following predicates:
+To get information about the current state of the hardware description HDLRuby provides the following predicates:

 | predicate name | predicate type | predicate meaning                          |
 | :---           | :---           | :---                                       |